 - Non-competition and also provisions and covenants for confidentiality

 - Entering huge financial agreements or business contracts

 Changing a shareholders agreement is a lot easier than that of the articles of association.
 It can be modified whenever and there is no compelling reason to reveal the report to anybody other than the companies’ members.

 Advantages of a shareholders’ agreement for minority shareholders

 Minority shareholders will gain much from a shareholders agreement.
 Except given protection by an agreement like this, the powers of the minority shareholders to vote (i.e. those who own less than 50% of the issued share capital of an organisation) can be vetoed by the voting strength of the majority.
-This simply means their votes are basically useless when decisions require the vote of majority as opposed to a unanimous vote.
+This simply means their votes are basically useless when decisions require the vote of the majority as opposed to a unanimous vote.
 This can result in the majority having the capacity to make significant changes and key decisions without the approval of other shareholders.

 A shareholders’ agreement can thus protect minority shareholders right by empowering them to:

 - Veto certain activities

 - Be an executive of the organization and establish his or her right not to be sacked as a director

 - Enjoy ‘drag along’ rights if the organisation is sold – i.e. the majority can sell out their shares except same offer is likewise made to the minority.
 They can’t just be ignored if most of the share of the business is sold to an outsider.